History

 The Zimmerwald Observatory celebrated its 50 year anniversary in 2006.
 And in the same year a new building was erected for the Institute of Applied Physics (IAP), which primarily houses experiments for atmospheric research.
 The AIUB installed a robotic telescope for optical satellite observations on the roof of this new building.

-In 2009 Prof. Dr. Thomas Schildknecht was made director pf the observatory.
+In 2009 Prof. Dr. Thomas Schildknecht was made director of the observatory.

 Laser signals were successfully sent to the Lunar Reconnaissance Orbiter (LRO) in 2010.

-In 2025 Prof. Dr. Lucia Kleint was installed as the first female director of the Zimmerwald Observatory.
+In 2025 Prof. Dr. Lucia Kleint was installed as the director of the Zimmerwald Observatory.
+She is the first female director in Zimmerwald (and the first female faculty-member professor in Astronomy in Bern).